This is how I started using ServiceNow...

 Do you think they might go to ServiceNow?

 I had never heard of ServiceNow, and thought it was so strange the sales person was so concerned about it.
 So after the call I got on the ServiceNow demo site.
-I quickly realized that ServiceNow was just a better platform.
+It didn't take long to realize that ServiceNow was just a better platform.

 For hours every night after that sales call, I would build ServiceNow customizations on my own at home.
 Customizations I used to build in HP Service Manager, I would build in ServiceNow.
 Before I took the ServiceNow admin class, I knew how to do most customizations and the class was just confirming what I was doing was correct.